Husky Feeding Guide

 Like all dogs you want to stick to meat and vegetables.
 Avoid table scraps, cooked bones, onions and significant amounts of dairy.
 These can make dogs ill.
-For example cooked bones can splinter and cause significant damage to your dog’s internals.
+For example cooked bones can splinter and cause significant damage to your dog's internals.
 Chocolate is also a no-no, it is very toxic to dogs.
-Click here for some specific advice on foods to avoid.
+For more specific advice on foods to avoid click here for some specific advice on foods to avoid.

 Also avoid having the dog hang around the kitchen.
 It will be easier in the long run if your dog has its own dinner time, separate from your family's dinner time.

 The good news is you can treat your dog occasionally.
 Perhaps a biscuit every now and again, and little treats during training.
 See our advice on snacks and treats for more information.

 Try to stick to meals at similar times each day, so that your puppy can get used to the behavior.
 After your puppy eats it might be time to take him or her outside to poop.
 Check out our advice on housebreaking your Husky puppy for further tips on this.
 Don't forget that your puppy needs fresh clean water AT ALL TIMES, and especially in that hour after a meal.
 The water helps digest the food and keep your puppy hydrated.

 Feeding your Siberian Husky puppy is easy if you use common sense.
 Take your breeder's advice, start with small frequent meals and over the first year of growth pull back to just one meal a day.
 Treats are fine.
 If you think your dog is over- or under-weight, get it checked out by your vet.
 Shedding pounds off an overweight Husky can be a big challenge!

 Husky Feeding Guide Video

 Husky Raw Diet